An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Main Theoretic Results

-\begin{theorem} There exists a log-precision transformer with fixed depth $L$ and hidden dimension $d$ that can solve the 2-BSI of any size with fixed-length prompt $m$ (for merge), $t$ (for sub-task tackling) and $d$ (for task decomposition). \end{theorem} \textbf{Proof Sketch:} The detailed proof to this theorem is provided in the Appendix \ref{proof_main}.
+\begin{theorem} There exists a log-precision transformer with fixed depth $L$ and hidden dimension $d$ that can solve the 2-BSI of any size with fixed-length prompt $m$ (for merge), $t$ (for sub-task tackling) and $d$ (for task decomposition). \end{theorem} \textbf{Proof Sketch:} The detailed proof is provided in the Appendix \ref{proof_main}.
 Here we give a brief flow of the proof.
-To prove this theorem, we first show that there exists an problem size function $f(\cdot)$, hyper-parameter $w$, merge function $m(\cdot)$, sub-task tackling function $t(\cdot)$ and decomposition function $d(\cdot)$ that can solve the problem with divide-and-conquer strategy.
-Then we will prove that there exists one log-precision transformer with fixed depth $L$ and hidden dimension $d$ that can express $a(\cdot)$, $t(\cdot)$ and $d(\cdot)$ respectively with different but fixed-length prompts.
+To prove this theorem, we first show an algorithm that can solve the problem with divide-and-conquer strategy.
+Then we prove that there exists a log-precision transformer with fixed depth $L$ and hidden dimension $d$ that can express the modules in the algorithms with different but fixed-length prompts.
 In this way, we can prove the theorem.

+With the above theorem, we can prove that ${\sf NC^1} \subseteq S(DaC)$, which finishes the proof.
+With this theoretic results, we can answer the \textbf{RQ 1}: